What is Tourette syndrome?

 “Tourette syndrome is a unique example of a medical condition in which genetic and environmental factors influence cerebral development and function to produce a complex neuropsychiatric disorder.” —Dr. Thomas Hyde, researcher

 Physicians and families have reported an association between environmental factors and Tourette syndrome and related disorders for more than 20 years.
 Our organization has focused on collecting that information.
-See our article Finding Triggers for Tics: A Must Read.
+See our popular book Tourette Syndrome: Stop Your Tics by Learning What Triggers Them

 Unfortunately, scientific and medical communities have been shockingly slow to show interest in this area.
 Compared to many other medical conditions, research to document environmental factors in Tourette syndrome is glaring in its absence.
 By failing to study and promote the importance of environmental factors in Tourette’s, and by not informing physicians and families of the value in exploring a possible connection between the environment and personal symptoms, ACN Latitudes believes millions of people have suffered unnecessarily.